List of Downton Abbey characters: John Bates

 In episode 5, Bates is insistent that nothing will go wrong with the pregnancy, when Anna begins to worry.
 In episode 6 he insists on paying for Anna to have an appointment with Dr Ryder when she begins to experience lingering pains again, and asks that she stop keeping him in the dark.
 Despite the pains, Anna is fine, as her body is adjusting to pregnancy.
 Bates becomes protective over Anna at the car racing at Brooklands, when she insists in running after Lady Mary after a fatal crash on the track.
 His protectiveness leads Baxter to discover Anna's pregnancy.
 Whilst Anna is pregnant, Bates continues to attempt selling his mother's house in London as well as purchasing a house in the north.

+In the third film, Bates and Anna move to Dower House to serve Robert and Cora Crawley.

 Bates does not say much about his family or childhood, though he does mention that his late mother was Irish and he has a Scottish grandmother.